Caguas, Puerto Rico: History

 The city grew considerably in size during the 1970s and quickly became an exurb of San Juan to the north due to its location.
 The region of Caguas became an important pharmaceuticals manufacturing center during this time.
 Pharmaceutical companies originally came to Puerto Rico in the late 1960s and 1970s to take advantage of the now-expired federal tax incentive known as Section 936.
 This incentive allowed U.S.-based manufacturers to send all profits from local plants to stateside parent plants without having to pay any federal taxes.

 Although not typically seen as part of the colloquial Área Metro of San Juan (San Juan, Cataño, Bayamón, Guaynabo and Carolina), the municipality of Caguas is located in the census-based San Juan Metropolitan Area due to its role as a commuter town.
 The average commute time for residents of the municipality is 30.5 minutes.
 Caguas is the fourth most populous city in the San Juan Metropolitan region and the most populous city in Puerto Rico that is not located in a coastal area.

 On August 7, 2002, Caguas was the site of the 2002 USAF Hercules air disaster, where all 10 military personnel on board lost their lives after an airplane carrying them struck a mountain in the south of the municipality.

 Hurricane Maria on September 20, 2017, triggered numerous landslides in Caguas with its wind and rain.
 Rivers were breached causing flooding of low-lying areas, and infrastructure and homes were destroyed.
 The hurricane caused $90 million in damages in Caguas.
-More specifically, 40 homes were left where left without a roof and 30 were flooded in the Morales neighborhood.
+More specifically, 40 homes were left without a roof and 30 were flooded in the Morales neighborhood.
 Escuela Segunda Unidad Diego Vázquez and the Centro Multiusos flooded as well.
-A pipe overflowed and the smell was mixed last week with that of the waste that they have not been able to finish cleaning, according to what neighbors told El Nuevo Día.